-Kate is a graduate of the University of Toronto where she earned her Masters of Science in Physical Therapy degree in 2012.
-Prior to this she attended the University of Western Ontario, graduating with an honors degree in Kinesiology.
+Kate is a graduate of the University of Toronto where she earned her Master’s of Science in Physical Therapy degree in 2012.
+Prior to this, she attended the University of Western Ontario, graduating with an honours degree in Kinesiology.

-- Undergraduate degree from University of Western Ontario
+- Bachelor of Arts, Honours Specialization in Kinesiology, University of Western Ontario

 - Master of Science in Physical Therapy (MScPT), University of Toronto

 - Level 2 Lower Orthopedic Manual Therapy Course